 - Neck trauma

-This higher degree of risk for serious accidents and injuries is what sets large truck accidents apart from accidents involving only passenger vehicles.
+This higher risk for serious accidents and injuries sets large truck accidents apart from accidents involving only passenger vehicles.

 Large trucks are often commercially or federally owned.
-When determining liability, there are several parties that may be at fault, rather than the two or three parties that may be considered liable in an automobile accident.
+When determining liability, several parties may be at fault, rather than the two or three parties that may be considered liable in an automobile accident.

 - The driver of the large truck may be considered liable.